gwleuverink/bundle/docs/integrations/laravel-livewire.md

 ---

-After you've used the `<x-import>` in your template you can retreive the bundle inside any inline script.
+After you've used the `<x-import>` in your template you can retrieve the bundle inside any inline script.

 ```html
 <script type="module">